 Metastatic means the sarcoma has spread to parts of the body far away from where the sarcoma started.

-About 60% of sarcomas are found as a localized sarcoma.
-The 5-year survival rate for people with localized sarcoma is 81%.
+About 59% of sarcomas are found as a localized sarcoma.
+The 5-year relative survival rate for people with localized sarcoma is over 81%.

 About 19% of sarcomas are found in a locally advanced stage.
-The 5-year survival rate for people with locally advanced sarcoma is 56%.
+The 5-year relative survival rate for people with locally advanced sarcoma is 58%.

-About 15% of sarcomas are found in a metastatic stage.
-The 5-year survival rate for people with metastatic sarcoma is 15%.
+About 16% of sarcomas are found in a metastatic stage.
+The 5-year relative survival rate for people with metastatic sarcoma is 17%.

-Statistics adapted from the American Cancer Society website and the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program (sources accessed February 2021).
+Statistics adapted from the American Cancer Society website and the National Cancer Institute’s Surveillance, Epidemiology, and End Results (SEER) Program.
+(All sources accessed March 2023.)

 The next section in this guide is Medical Illustrations.
-It offers drawings of body parts often affected by STS.
+It offers a drawing of body parts often affected by soft-tissue sarcoma.
 Use the menu to choose a different section to read in this guide.